KHRMNKY/Cattle_Classification_with_Pytorch/README.md

 # Cattle Species Detection with PyTorch
-Bu projede 7 sığır ırkı arasında sınıflandırma yaptım.
+In this project, I classified 7 cattle breeds.

-7 sığırı ırk : Angus, Charolais, Hereford, Holstein, Jersey, Simental, Montofon
+7 cattle breeds: Angus, Charolais, Hereford, Holstein, Jersey, Simmental, Montofon

-Böylece modele verilen bir sığır görüntüden hangi ırka ait olduğu belirlenebilir.
+Thus, it can be determined which breed a given cattle image belongs to.

 ## Table of Contents